-- > All switches in the same ring must have the same domain number. - > Each ring can only have one master and multiple slaves. - > Only two ports can be configured on each switch for a ring. - > For two connected rings, backup ports can be configured only in one ring. - > A maximum of two backup ports can be configured in one ring. - > On a switch, only one backup port can be configured for one ring. - > DT-Ring-Port and DT-Ring-VLAN cannot be configured on one switch at the same time.
+- ➤ All switches in the same ring must have the same domain number. - > Each ring can only have one master and multiple slaves. - Only two ports can be configured on each switch for a ring. - > For two connected rings, backup ports can be configured only in one ring.

+- > On a switch, only one backup port can be configured for one ring. - > DT-Ring-Port and DT-Ring-VLAN cannot be configured on one switch at the same time.

-1. Configure DT-Ring redundant ring mode, as shown in Figure 192.
+1. Configure DT-Ring redundant ring mode, as shown in Figure 206.